alibaba/formily/docs/guide/issue-helper.md

                 feature?
               </p>
               <p>
-                An important design goal of Ant Design is keeping the API surface small and straightforward.
+                An important design goal of Formily is keeping the API surface small and straightforward.
 In general, we only consider adding new features that solve a problem that cannot be easily dealt with using existing APIs (i.e. not just an alternative way